armostafizi/EvacuationModel/README.md

 * You MUST click on this, and reload the model every time you change the parameters on the left panel.
 Otherwise your changes won't go into effect.

 3. Click on "Place Verticals"
 * Use your mouse and click on the intersections you want the vertical evacuation shelters to be placed, and then click on the button one more time to turn it off.
+You can skip this step if you do not intend to model vertical evacuation.
+If so, please make sure that R3 and R4 percentages are set to zero.

 4. Click on "Read(2/2)"